bbi-lab/bbi-logistics/update_dashboards/DASHBOARD_README.md

 ### Notes:
 - ID3C (Infectious Disease Data Distribution Center) is the database used by BBI to store data gathered from various COVID-19 research studies.
 - The Google Sheet data sources get their data from ID3C, but the dashboards connect directly to google sheets and not ID3C.
-- Data Extract refers to: If the dashboard uses a direct connection to ID3C, tableau can manage the updates on its own.
+- Data Extract refers to: If the dashboard uses a direct connection to ID3C, Tableau can manage the updates on its own.

 ## Troubleshooting